RedstoneGyerek/The-Modpack-of-Retyo/README.md

 # Install guide
 # Windows
 #
-# 1. Click on the "Code" button
+# 1. Click on the "Relases" button
-# 2. Click on "Download ZIP"
+# 2. Find the wanted version
 # 3. Save the ZIP file to your PC
 # 4. Unpack the ZIP file
 # 5. Copy or cut the modpack ZIP file